* We're doing this for fun. I'm not about fancy websites or high tech stuff, just a "back to the basics" fed, really.

 * The Television Title must be defended on every single show, and focus on shorter roleplays.
 Roleplays for TV Title matches are expected to be no more than 2,000 words.
 Word count can go slightly over that but it shouldn't be by much.

 * The Alpha Title is only eligible to people who have never won a belt in WCF before.
-If you hold it for two months, you can cash it in and vacate it for a shot at any belt besides the World Title belt; if you hold it for three months, you can cash it in for a shot at the WCF World Heavyweight Championship.
+If you hold it for two months, you can cash it in and vacate it for a shot at the Omega Championship.

 * The People's Title is unique.
 Winners in People's Title matches will be decided via a poll on the OOC messageboard.
 Voting is open to all members, and you may vote based on whatever reason you wish.
 Yes, it is essentially a popularity contest!